What is continuous improvement?

 Kaizen’s approach to continuous improvement is based on the idea that small, ongoing positive changes can reap significant improvements.
 It uses cooperation and commitment as foundational pillars, which contrasts drastically against approaches that use radical or top-down changes to achieve transformation.

-Kaizen is core to lean manufacturing and the Toyota Way.
+Kaizen is core to lean manufacturing and the Toyota Way (opens in new tab).
 It was developed in the manufacturing sector to lower defects, eliminate waste, boost productivity, encourage worker purpose and accountability, and promote innovation.
 Kaizen is essentially used to improve the whole business versus being product and quality-focused, like in the case of Six Sigma.

 Six Sigma